kip-dk/angular-xrm-webresource/README.md

 Mainly to parse the configuration file for uploading the resources to the Dynamics 365.

+In a modern app, you should use NuGet, to get the needed libraries.
+Go-to Tools > NuGet Package Manager > Manage NuGet Package for solution, and install

+"Microsoft.CrmSdk.CoreAssemblies".
+It will give same result with less hassel.

 #### How does it work

 Let me first explain how it works.
 In the angular folder (demo) i have place a simple json file named xrm.deploy.json.
 This file have all the connection details for uploading files to Dynamics 365